ghalipm-vanier-college/Database_Fall_2025/Lecture Notes/Module 2 - Data Models.md

 - Why does starting with a good data model make building databases easier?
 - Where could business rules help avoid data errors in a school, hospital, or business?
 - Which data abstraction level seems most important—and why?

 ---
+## 2.19–2.20 Summary & Discussion
+### Section Summary
+Effective data modeling relies on clear communication, well-defined rules, and suitable model choices to address contemporary needs in evolving environments, making database management robust and adaptable.

+### Real-world Case Study
+**Case Study:**
+An online education platform regularly revises its data models when adding new features like video streaming or peer discussions.
+By starting each enhancement with a solid data model, the platform avoids costly rework and supports seamless integration of new technologies.

+---